 The only downside to using Snapseed?
 It might be “too professional” if you’re looking for a quick editing fix or gimmicky features (i.e. “Stickers”) to add into your photos.
 But it’s a favourite with photographers (IFB personally know a few that use it) and it's free, so it's worth giving this app a try.

 Adobe Photoshop Express – The Purist’s Favorite (Cost: Free, but with strings attached…)

 Want to keep the best of Adobe’s Photoshop right at your finger tips?
-You now can, if you download the Adobe Photoshop Express app onto your iPhone or Android.
+You now can, if you download the Adobe Photoshop Express app onto your iPhone, such as an iPhone 12 Refurbished, or Android.